SashaKenkre/SI650_Final_Project/README.md

 * keras-vggface==0.6
 * pickle-mixin==1.0.2

-If you have issues installing keras, check out this [StackOverflow post] (https://stackoverflow.com/questions/68862735/keras-vggface-no-module-named-keras-engine-topology).
+If you have issues installing keras, check out this [StackOverflow post](https://stackoverflow.com/questions/68862735/keras-vggface-no-module-named-keras-engine-topology).

 # How to Run the Program